zztop101/ng-password-helper/README.md

 ```

-Then set up your trmplate similar to this, note the attribute on the input box
+Then set up your template similar to this, note the attribute on the input box
 and the rules helper at the bottom.

 ```